The Selection Decision

 If selection of an applicant is not in rank order or sequence, reasons for selection should be valid and well documented.

-- After the offer of employment has been accepted, notify the other applicants by letter, thanking them for their interest and wishing them luck in future endeavors.
+- After the offer of employment has been accepted, notify the other applicants via PeopleSoft Recruiting Solutions correspondence and/or letter, thanking them for their interest.
 Do not give the applicant specific reasons for rejection, or they will have cause to argue with you.
 Simply state that another applicant has been selected for the position.
 The letter should be brief, begin and end on a positive note, and leave a good impression of the agency and the State.
 Veterans must be notified by certified mail.
 (Reference NDCC 37-19.1-04(1))

-- Assemble application materials for file, and prepare required paper work.
+- Assemble application materials for file, and prepare required paper work for the new employee.